DG Tauri: Disk

 The disk surrounding DG Tau has a nearly flat SED across the near-, mid- and much of the far-infrared, making it a class I-II protostar.
 ALMA imaging of the disk shows it to be thin and smooth, with no substructures like the rings seen in HL Tauri or the spirals seen in HD 135344B.
 That suggests that planets have not yet formed.
 Combining the ALMA data from multiple frequencies allows the size of the dust grains to be estimated, if one adopts a model for grain emissivity.
 Using the DSHARP model results in an estimate of a typical grain size ranging from 400 microns in the inner 20 AU of the disk, increasing to >3 mm in the outer disk.
 Continuum emission from dust in the disk is detectable out to 80 AU from the star.
 At a distance of 30 AU from the star, the disk's scale height is only 0.8 AU.

 Matter from the disk is accreting onto the star at a rate of about per year.
 Most of the light coming from DG Tauri arises from the release of energy as this material falls upon the star.

 Streamer

 DG Tauri is young enough that material from the star's natal cloud is still accreting onto the disk.
 The impact of such material hitting the disk can be detected by observing emission lines of sulfur-bearing molecules such as SO and SO_{2}, which are released when dust grains are destroyed by the shock at the point of impact.
 A "streamer" of such material has been detected.
 The streamer is a few hundred AU long, and is hitting the disk about 50 AU from the star.

+Possible planetary-mass companion

+In 2017, it was found that the rogue planet or sub-brown dwarf designated KPNO-Tau 4 may be gravitationally associated to the DG Tauri system.
+If KPNO-Tau 4 is gravitationally associated to the system, it would orbit the star on a wide, long 66,000 astronomical unit orbit.